-A city with a long history and a vibrant culture, the port city of Veracruz offers plenty of diversions for visitors.
-From strolling the Malecon to visiting nearby ruins and UNESCO World Heritage sites, you'll find plenty to see and do in Veracruz.
+Veracruz is known as a city with a warm welcoming atmosphere, and afro-Caribbean rhythms.
+The port city has a long and interesting history and a vibrant culture, with plenty of diversions for visitors.
+From strolling the Malecón to visiting nearby ruins and UNESCO World Heritage sites, you'll find plenty to see and do in Veracruz.
 Here are our favorite pastimes in this colorful city.

 01 of 10